ankitsangwan1999/LeetSolve/README.md

 ![Visitor Count](https://profile-counter.glitch.me/ankitsangwan1999/count.svg)

 ## What am I looking at?
-**LeetSolve** - A cross-platform desktop application showing algorithm problems attempted by you on Leetcode.
+**LeetSolve** - A cross-platform desktop application, based on Electron.js, showing algorithm problems attempted by you on Leetcode.

 ## Why it exists?
 Sometimes back **Leetcode** did not show all the **attempted** problems(AC/Non-AC) by the user at one place.
 Particularly, **Non-AC** problems are important for students preparing for **interviews** as they want to solve them eventually.
 Categorizing all such problems based on their **Difficulty Level** and **Acceptance Rate** becomes helpful.